Winthrop University Tablet Policy

 Tablet inventory records should be made available for audit upon request by the University Auditor, appropriate dean’s office, vice president’s office, or Information Technology office.

 Individual users shall exercise precautions handling, storing, and securing tablets.
 Tablets should not be left unattended in unsecured locations under any circumstances.
-Theft tracking software must be installed on all university owned tablets.
-PREY software (also known as Operation CLAW) should be loaded onto the tablet if available for the model tablet being used.
+Theft tracking software that is provided for free by the manufacturer must be installed (e.g. Find My iPad) on all university owned tablets, even if other third party tracking programs are loaded.
+In addition, PREY software (also known as Operation CLAW) should be loaded onto the tablet if available for the model tablet being used.
 PREY instructions are available on the Campus Police website.
-In addition, any other tracking software that is provided for free by the manufacturer should also be loaded (e.g. Find My iPad).
-Users needing assistance with tracking software may contact the User Support Help Desk.
+Users needing assistance with tracking software may contact the IT Service Desk.

 Winthrop University inventory tracking software must also be installed on all university owned tablets if available for the model tablet being used.
-The User Support Help Desk should be contacted to "push" the installation of inventory tracking software.
+The IT Service Desk should be contacted to "push" the installation of inventory tracking software.

 The increased flexibility and portability of a tablet means there are also more opportunities for data to be stolen, lost, or inadvertently exposed.
 If sensitive data (such as student records, employee records, personally identifiable information, etc.) is stored on the tablet, an appropriate level of security must be applied.
 Furthermore, users must adhere to any relevant policies regarding the storage and use of sensitive information.
 Users should also be aware of and adhere to policies, grant rules, laws, and other compliance issues related to the use and transportation of data contained within tablets (e.g. a federally funded grant may not allow the transportation of grant funded research data to certain foreign countries).
 Users should note that policies are frequently updated and added that pertain to data security and personally identifiable information.
 Users are responsible for complying with all applicable policies, rules, and laws.